psthomas/psthomas.github.io/_posts/2017-03-03-womens-march.md

 </div>

 Below is an interactive scatter plot of the number of protesters in each city for each movement.
-This is created using an outer join, so the assumption is that any cities not shared by both lists had marchers in one city and not the other.
+This is created using an outer join, so the assumption is that any cities not shared by both lists had protesters for one event and and not the other.

 Any city above the 45 degree line had more Tea Party Marchers, and those below had more Women's Marchers.
 These are log axes, so the cities do skew substantially towards the Women's march (especially the large ones).